 What If I Don’t Know How I Was Exposed to Asbestos?

-How Do I Make Sure I File an Asbestos Lawsuit in Time?
+How Long Do I Have to File an Asbestos Lawsuit?

-Can I Still Seek Compensation If the Defendant Is Bankrupt?
+Can I Seek Compensation If the Asbestos Company Is Bankrupt?

 Many companies that have gone bankrupt due to asbestos litigation have set up asbestos trust funds to pay claims made after the company has reorganized or dissolved.
 In general, these trust funds have their own claim filing procedures and deadlines intended to expedite the claim process.

 For companies that were acquired or sold, you may also be able to file a lawsuit against the successor company for past asbestos exposure.

 Typically in a mesothelioma lawsuit, the individual filing will only pay once they get paid out after a settlement or verdict.File a Mesothelioma Lawsuit